The Dirichlet and the weighted metrics for the space of Kahler metrics: Abstract

 \section{Abstract}

-This work is the proposal for a Riemannian structure on the space of K\"ahler metrics, which we call \emph{Dirichlet metric}.
-We motivate its study, we compute its curvature, and we make links with the Calabi metric, the K-energy, the complex Hessian equation.
+In this work we study the intrinsic geometry of the space of K\"ahler metrics under various Riemannian metrics.
+The first part is on the \emph{Dirichlet metric}.
+We motivate its study, we compute its curvature, and we make links with the Calabi metric, the K-energy, the degenerate complex Hessian equation.
+The second part is on the weighted metrics, for which we investigate as well their geometric properties.